Luccifer/ColoredLabel/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ColoredLabel.svg?style=flat)](https://cocoapods.org/pods/ColoredLabel)

 ## About
-A simple lib that can help to add UILabel onto the ImageView which will change it's color state depending on the colors and dark/light summarization of image under it
+A simple lib that can help to add onto the ImageView a/(an?)
+UILabel which will change it's color state depending on the colors and dark/light summarization of image under it

 ## Example